-The Leopardus genus of small South American spotted cats contains eight species in total.
-Three of them that are the most difficult to tell apart are the Ocelot, Margay and Oncilla, which has recently been split into two species – Northern and Southern Tiger Cats.
+The Leopardus genus of small South American spotted cats contains nine species in total.
+Three of them that are the most difficult to tell apart are the Ocelot, Margay and Oncilla (Tiger Cat), which has recently been split into three species – Savanna Tiger Cat, Atlantic Tiger Cat, Clouded Tiger Cat.

 Ocelot